verifymycontent/video-moderation/README.md

 ### Start a created Live Stream Moderation

-When you receive the webhook with the status `Authorized`, it means you can now start to broadcast a live stream, you can then use the `startLivestream` method to trigger the moderation:
+When you receive the webhook with the status `Authorised`, it means you can now start to broadcast a live stream, you can then use the `startLivestream` method to trigger the moderation:

 ```php
 <?php